-- 1. Unscrew the oil level stick, remove it and wipe it with a clean cloth. - 2.
-Reinstall the oil level stick, thread it into the engine case. - 3.
-Unscrew the oil level stick and visually note the oil level on the stick.
-The engine oil level should be above the "L" mark but not higher than the "F" mark.
-Add or remove oil as required.
+- 1. Remove the oil level stick (1) and wipe it off with a clean cloth. - Insert the oil level stick into the filler hole without screwing it in. - 3.
+Remove the oil level stick and inspect the oil level. - The oil level should be between the minimum (2) and maximum (3) marks.
+If the level is low, add oil to the proper level.